 This list of the best vegan restaurants in London wouldn’t be complete without Club Mexicana.

-They have a couple of restaurants around London, the most famous one being located in Kingly court, Carnaby street.
+They have a couple of restaurants around London, the most famous one being located in Kingly Court, Carnaby Street.

 My absolute favourites were the loaded nachos and three different types of tacos.
 Don’t forget to try their frozen margaritas too.